JagJones/CHICKEN_SCRATCH_CAFE/README.md

 ### Future Plans... ###
-There are some updates I hope to add after spening more time with this project.
+There are some updates I hope to add after spending more time with this project.

 - [ ] Have the form hold more user input and return all input via the alert.
 - [ ] Validate at least 2 other fields in the form.
 - [ ] Tighten up the layout with CSS.
 - [ ] Get the chicken name banners in the correct places.
 - [ ] Add CSS to have links change color after viewing a pg. *(Had this feature working previously but it was very fragile.)*
+- [ ] There's some shapes I want to add behind the images on each pg.
+As of 7/28 I could make the shapes and get them in the correct spot but couldn't get them behind the images.
+- [ ] Need to resize all images.